ManasaGinjupalli/bigdataproject/README.md

 * Azhar Alali:
    for each title, I'm going to find the highest rating .
 * Farheen Mohammad:
-   for each author, fnd the count of pages.
+   for each title ,find the number of authors